Police: Suspect dead after wounding 3 Kansas City officers

 Police had been looking for the man all week, Kansas City police Chief Rick Smith told reporters in a video posted online by KCTV .

-"This is the first time we laid eyes on him," he said.
+"This is the first time we laid eyes on him," Smith said.

 After shooting the two officers, the man fled in a vehicle with another person, Becchina said.
 Police took the vehicle and placed the other person in custody, though Becchina said that individual isn't believed to be involved in the fatal robbery or the shootings of the officers.